 Consider the abilities and backgrounds of all your students and decide when and how to introduce and differentiate lesson content, activities, or concepts.

 Ask the students if they’ve ever taken a train, subway, or tram.
 Where did they go?

 Tell them they’re going to play the choo choo train game!

-- Have the children line up and put their hands on the shoulders of the person in front of them.
+Have the students line up and put their hands on the shoulders of the person in front of them.

-- When the children have finished building, ask them to work together to build a double-ended track.
+When the students have finished building, ask them to work together to build a double-ended track.

-Tip: The children don’t have to build what’s on the building cards.
-They can build any
+Tip: The students don’t have to build what’s on the building cards.
+They can build any destination they’d like.

-The children are likely to stop the train one of three ways:
+The students are likely to stop the train one of three ways:

 - By hand, which they’ve learned in the getting started activities